-Many organisations are trying to take on new staff to drive growth in an improving market, and the last thing they want to see is their best people leave.
+Many organisations are trying to take on new staff and the last thing they want to see is their best people leave.
 Staff attrition hurts organisations – it impacts on productivity and costs money.
 If businesses are unable to retain the skilled employees they already have, they face double the difficulty in securing people with the skills and experience to take their organisation forwards.

 Most companies will have a standard annual pay rise for all employees to cope with inflation but what do you do if you think you are worth more?
 We’ve put together some tips for when you want to ask your employer for an increase but can’t decide what the best way is to go about it.
 They won’t guarantee that you get more pay but using these ideas may help you to get to ‘Yes’.

 The first step is good preparation and research

 Benchmark yourself.
 Look at fellow employees and people in other organisations doing similar jobs.
 How do you compare?
 Of course you won’t necessarily know the salaries of your colleagues but you can benchmark your performance and the type of duties you carry out.